 - Cedar: VERY reluctantly, “Okay, I’ll go outside by myself.”

-Do you realize how insane this is?
+Do you realize how insane this is?!

-I’m lucky in that I know kids belong outside; playing.
+I’m lucky because I know kids belong outside; playing.
 We do get out.
 Many kids don’t get out at all even with adults.
 However, I’m not so smart in that I’ve been going along with Cedar when he goes outside.
 That’s good for me actually, because I like being outside, but it’s not good for him.
 Plus sometimes, like today, I do need to work and can’t get outside.